HOW TO USE ETERE STUDIO PLAYER

 StudioPlayer_Playlist_Commands

 NEW: This button is used to create a new playlist.
-When you click on it you have to insert these mandatory information: NAME - TYPE - Validity (you can set a validity start date or select always, it is the default value.
-If you set a validity day the playlist is usable only from that day on).
+When you click on it you have to insert these mandatory information NAME (is the name of the new playlist) - TYPE (is the type of the new playlist) - Validity (you can set a validity of your playlist or select always, it is the default value.
+If you set a validity day the playlist is usable only on that day otherwise if you set always the playlist is ever usable).

 StudioPlayer_Example_New_Playlist

 IMPORT FROM: This button is used to import the segments from a virtual asset to your playlist.
-Once clicked on "Import from"->"Virtual Asset" a new form is opened and from this you can find all virtual assets present in the database.
-With a double-click on a result, the segments of the selected asset will be imported in a new playlist.
+Once clicked on "Import from"->"Virtual Asset" a new form is opened and from this you can find all virtual assets present in your DB.
+So, by clicking over it the segments of the selected asset have been imported inside the playlist.

 StudioPlayer_Import_From_VirtualAsset

 EXPORT TO: This button is used to create a new virtual asset from the current playlist.
-Once you click on it (export to->virtual asset) the system shows you a popup message to confirm or not your action.
+Once you click on it (export to->virtual asset) the system shows you a pop-up message to confirm your action.
+If you click on (do not confirm), the system will revert back to last saved settings.
+If you click on confirm, it creates a virtual asset.

 StudioPlayer_Export_To_Virtual_Asset

-COPY: This function copies a current playlist to a new one.
+COPY: This function copy a current playlist to a new one.
 If copying from a virtual asset playlist, it will create also a new virtual asset with the same clips linked.
-Before completing the operation, the system asks you to enter the name of the new object.
+Once you click on it the system asks you to enter the name of the new object and if you click on OK it completes the operation.

 StudioPlayer_Copy_Action

-DELETE: Deletes the current playlist.
+DELETE: This function delete the current playlist.
 If playlists from virtual assets are deleted, the virtual assets used still remain in database.

 StudioPlayer_Delete_Playlist

-SAVE: Saves the changes made to the current playlist.
+SAVE: This function save the changes made to the current playlist.

-CANCEL: Cancels the changes made to current playlist and returns to the previous state.
+CANCEL: Cancel the changes made to current playlist and return to previous playlist.
+It's the UNDO button.

 StudioPlayer_Load_In_Progress